 - Please take some time to read the information in this link before arriving for your vaccination. https://www.gov.uk/government/publications/covid-19-vaccination-guide-for-older-adults/covid-19-vaccination-guide-for-older-adults

-- Do not attend if you have any Covid related symptoms.
+- Do not attend if you have any Covid related symptoms or have tested positive for Covid in the last 28 days.

 How we care for our patients during the pandemic